BigPolarBear1/factorization/README.md

 Aka, the problem can be restated as "given a bunch of factors" how can I multiply a subset of them together so that we get a product as close as possible to some number (the center in my PoC).

+If I can do this well enough...  then I can find small smooth candidates for even very large numbers.